Reviews You Can Rely On

 Comfort

-Testing for comfort was largely done in the field — while out running.
-Upon opening the shirts, we made special note of what kind of stitching was used in all the seams, what sort of fabric weave was used, how the stretch affected the fit — and then paid close attention to these factors while running.
-We also had multiple runners wear the shirt, to help verify our opinions about comfort.
+Testing for comfort was largely done in the field while out running.
+Upon opening the shirts, we assessed seam stitching, fabric weave, and how the stretch affected the fit, paying close attention to these factors while running.
+We also had multiple runners wear the shirt to help verify our opinions about comfort.
 Seams, stretch, and the tightness of the fit are the factors that impact comfort the most, especially when paired with an additional layer or running pack.

 Breathability

-This is a difficult metric to assess accurately.
 Our assessments began with field testing on runs in warm temperatures and keeping notes about our experiences.
-We compared shirts with mesh panels versus those with more solid materials, and the locations of those panels.
+We compared shirts with mesh panels versus those with more solid materials and the locations of those panels.
 Based on the accumulation of experiences, notes, and sweat, we came up with scores for breathability for each product.

 Drying Speed

-Buckle up for some kitchen science!
 To determine which of our shirts would dry the quickest, we ran them all through a wash cycle and spin dry.
-The initial weight was post-spin-dry and pre heated-dryer cycle.
-After obtaining the initial wet weight, we weighed the shirts every five minutes to determine which of the shirts would lose this water weight fastest.
-Some shirts were completely dry in 15 minutes, others took closer to 40 minutes.
+The initial weight was post-spin-dry and pre-heated-dryer cycle.
+After obtaining the initial wet weight, we weighed the shirts every five minutes to determine which would lose this water weight fastest.
+Some shirts were completely dry in 15 minutes, while others took closer to 40 minutes.

 Versatility

-When assessing for versatility, we tried to determine how effective the shirt would be for the maximum amount of other uses.
-Much of this testing took place by using each contender for other activities, such as hiking, climbing, and skiing.
-We wore every shirt on cold days under warm layers to see how well they fit as a base layer.
-We then looked at the perceived durability as well as fit and how they affected the versatility of the shirt.
+When assessing for versatility, we tried to determine how effective the shirt would be for the maximum number of other uses.
+Much of this testing took place by using each contender for different activities, such as hiking, climbing, and skiing.
+We wore every shirt on cold days under warm layers to see how well it fit as a base layer.
+We then looked at perceived durability and fit, and how they affected the shirt's versatility.

 Features

-To test features, we first identified what features a shirt had and then set about testing them.
-While it was not possible to test whether a shirt's UPF rating was working or not (we never got sunburned, FYI), it was possible to test things like the sweatband sewn into the neck of certain shirts or visually test the reflective logos of some shirts.
-In general, running shirts aren't highly featured and that's okay!
-They're meant to be simple and functional layers for aerobic exercise.
+We first identified each shirt's features and then tested them.
+While it was not possible to test whether a shirt's UPF rating was working (we never got sunburned, FYI), we could test things like the sweatband sewn into the neck of certain shirts or visually test the reflective logos of some shirts.